-- 1 Select the check boxes to the left of the agents for which uniform credentials are to be set.
-To cancel the selection, click Select None and select again. - 2 Click Set Credentials.

-The Edit Instance Credentials dialog box opens.

-- 3 Use the Connection Details section to enter the TNS listener port, or accept the default port (1521). - 4 Use the Login Credentials section to type the user name and the password used for connecting to the Oracle instance. - 5 Select whether to enable OS monitoring, in order to retrieve OS-related data, such as CPU utilization and memory consumption.
-For instructions about configuring OS monitoring, see Configuring OS monitoring credentials on page 78. - i IMPORTANT: When enabling OS monitoring, ensure that the selected OS user has the privileges required for monitoring the operating system.
-For details, see the Foglight for Oracle Release Notes. - 6 Select whether to enable and set user-defined collections.
-For more information, see Enabling and setting credentials for user-defined collections on page 79. - 7 If the selected agents reside on a VMware virtual host, click Edit VMWare connection details to define their connection details.
-For more information, see Defining the VMware Connection Profile on page 80. - 8 Click Validate to proceed to the next stage of validating the instance's connectivity.
+- Select the check boxes to the left of the agents for which uniform credentials are to be set.
+To cancel the selection, click Select None and select again. - 2 Click Set Credentials. - The Edit Instance Credentials dialog box opens. - 3 Use the Connection Details section to enter the TNS listener port, or accept the default port (1521). - 4 Use the Login Credentials section to type the user name and the password used for connecting to the Oracle instance. - 5 Specify Use SSL require you to import database certificate into the FgIAM certificate store at first. - All the certificate related command line options require that FgIAM be up and running first.
+More details can be found in the FgIAM command document. - NOTE: The SSL connection for Oracle current just support TLS1.2 encryption for server authentication. - 6 Select whether to enable OS monitoring, in order to retrieve OS-related data, such as CPU utilization and memory consumption.
+For instructions about configuring OS monitoring, see Configuring OS monitoring credentials on page 80. - i IMPORTANT: When enabling OS monitoring, ensure that the selected OS user has the privileges required for monitoring the operating system.
+For details, see the Foglight for Oracle Release Notes. - 7 Select whether to enable and set user-defined collections.
+For more information, see Enabling and setting credentials for user-defined collections on page 81. - 8 If the selected agents reside on a VMware virtual host, click Edit VMware connection details to define their connection details.
+For more information, see Defining the VMware Connection Profile on page 82. - 9 Click Validate to proceed to the next stage of validating the instance's connectivity.